maxkueng/chromium-net-errors/README.md

 ### BlockedByAdministratorError

-> The request was blocked by the URL blacklist configured by the domain
+> The request was blocked by the URL block list configured by the domain
 > administrator.

  - Name: `BlockedByAdministratorError`